javaee/jms-spec/pages/JMSListener.md

 # More flexible JMS MDBs (Version 1)

-This page contains proposals to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.
+This page contains version 1 of proposals to simplify the configuration of JMS MDBs in JMS 2.1 and Java EE 8.

-This is version 1 of these proposals.
-These are out of date.
-Please look at [version 2](/jms-spec/pages/JMSListener2).
+_These proposals were superseded by [version 2](/jms-spec/pages/JMSListener2), [version 3](/jms-spec/pages/JMSListener3), [version 4](/jms-spec/pages/JMSListener4) and [version 5](/jms-spec/pages/JMSListener5)._

 ## Contents